 Here is a list of nutrients and foods to consider including in your diet:

-These are found in meat green leafy vegetables, eggs, legumes and whole grains
+The B vitamins are found in meat, green leafy vegetables, eggs, legumes, and whole grains.

 Vitamin B1 or Thiamine